Sustainability

 • Continuing to install high-efficiency lighting and lighting controls across Wells Fargo’s building footprint;

-• Improving mechanical system efficiency through deployment of building management systems (BMS) and new and more efficient motors;
+• Improving mechanical system efficiency through deployment of building management systems; and

 February 2025 statement on Wells Fargo’s climate goals & targets